Facebook Twitter Instagram

 Workers’ health and safety codes are regulations that govern the health and safety of

-.
+employees at work.
 These codes cover many issues, including occupational diseases, injury, and illness.
 Fortunately, these regulations are enforced by the government.
 But what exactly

 are health codes?
 Below, we’ll discuss some of the most important ones.
 And don’t worry if